muhammadibrahim313/Examinator/README.md

 ---

-**Examinator** - Practice with real past questions, master your exams! 🎓
+**Examinator** - Master topics, not years!
+Practice with real past questions organized by topics. 🎓📚